About The Village of Arts and Humanities

 The Village of Arts and Humanities supports the voices and aspirations of the North Philadelphia community by providing opportunities for self-expression rooted in art and culture.
-The organization inspires individuals to be agents of positive change through programs that engage youth, revitalize community, preserve heritage, and encourage environmental stewardship.
+Located in North Philadelphia and founded in the 1980’s, the nonprofit inspires individuals to be agents of positive change through programs that engage youth, revitalize community, preserve heritage, and encourage environmental stewardship.

 Their mission is to, “amplify the voices and aspirations of our North Philadelphia community by providing arts-based opportunities for self-expression and personal success that engage youth and their families, revitalize physical space, and preserve black heritage.”

 The Village is the largest provider of free arts, cultural, environmental, and social programs in North Philadelphia.
 Their Village Youth program offers free arts education classes taught by top artists to youth ages 9-19 and they also offer PhillyEarth, a program focused on teaching youth about urban farming and environmental education.
 Other programs that The Village runs includes the People’s Paper Co-op, “which seeks to transform the narrative of re-entry with, for and as neighbors to those most affected by the criminal justice system” and has served more than 2,000 citizens to date.
 Through their Creative Campus program, The Village has installed 15 art parks and gardens throughout North Philadelphia that brings the community together.